discus-sions/TownOfHost-TheOtherRoles/README.md

 Team : Crewmates<br>
 Basis : Impostor(Only host is the Crewmate)<br>

-Sheriff can kill imposters always.<br>
+Sheriff can always kill impostors.<br>
 Depending on settings, Sheriff may also kill neutrals.<br>
 The sheriff has no tasks.<br>
-Killing Crewmates will result in suicide. <br>
+Killing Crewmates will result in suicide (depending on the setting). <br>

 * As a measure against blackout, after death, the Sheriff can only see the motion of committing suicide at each meeting.
 There is no corpse. <br>